 - Complete all required remediation - Achieve a minimum grade of C+ in BIO 23 and MTH 13 / 30 by the conclusion of spring semester prior to entry.
 The Radiologic Technology Program only admits students in the fall. - Possess a minimum cumulative GPA of 2.8 or higher.
-It is recommended that ENG 110/111, HIS 10/11, COMM 11, PSY 11, BIO 24, and PEA be completed prior to entry to the Radiologic Technology coursework (RAD and CLE designated courses).
-Students who have completed ENG 110/111, HIS 10/11, COMM 11, PSY 11, and PEA courses at another college will have to submit their transcripts.
+Be aware that admission to the Radiologic Technology program is competitive, and a GPA of higher than 2.8 may be necessary for admission to the program.
+Please contact the program director or program advisor for more information.
+Additional admission information can also be found in item 4.2.2 of the Codification of Academic Rules and Regulations.

-• Pre-radiologic technology students are allowed two attempts to achieve a C+ in BIO 23 (Human Anatomy and Physiology I) and MTH 13 (Trigonometry and College Algebra/MTH 30 (Pre-Calculus Mathematics).
+- It is recommended that ENG 110/111, HIS 10/11, COMM 11, PSY 11, BIO 24, and PEA be completed prior to entry to the Radiologic Technology coursework (RAD and CLE designated courses).
+Students who have completed ENG 110/111, HIS 10/11, COMM 11, PSY 11, and PEA courses at another college will have to submit their transcripts. - Pre-radiologic technology students are allowed two attempts to achieve a C+ in BIO 23 (Human Anatomy and Physiology I) and MTH 13 (Trigonometry and College Algebra/MTH 30 (Pre-Calculus Mathematics).
 A grade of W (official withdrawal) will not count as an attempt in these two courses.
 A minimum grade of C+ in these courses is a requirement for admission into the Radiologic Technology Program.
 The Radiologic Technology Program's Committee on Admissions and Waivers has the right to allow the student an additional attempt when there is evidence of extenuating circumstances.
 Extenuating circumstances need to have legal and/or official documentation and must be presented to the Committee on Admissions and Waivers before a waiver will be granted.